wrello/Plums/README.md

 - propogated ValueChanged events to nested listeners
   - e.g. if we `listen(path.to.value)` then `set(path.to, {value = 1})` should fire the listener

-###### You also get to name your replicated objects "somethingPlum" which is not only fun, but helps distinguish them from other Replica... terminology.
+###### You also get to name your replicated objects "somethingPlum" which is not only fun, but helps distinguish them from other Replica... nomenclature.

 <h2>Install</h2>